 #5 Boston Memorial

 It’s a glass and steel cube.
 Next to a thruway.
-How heart wrenchingly touching.
+How heart-wrenchingly touching.
 When I look at it, I become moved by so many intense emotions.
 The main one is boredom.
 Don’t get me wrong, I can appreciate a good cube when I see one.
 And that is one fine cube.
 But does it make me reflect on 9/11 and the state of humanity?
 Not really.
-It however does make me want to go downstairs to get the latest Iphone though.
+It, however, does make me want to go downstairs to get the latest iPhone though.

 Anyways, the memorial features two intertwining paths representing the two infamous flights who took off at the Boston Logan Airport.
 The top of the cube depicts a “fractured sky” because the sky was never the same since 9/11.
 It is true.
 In the words of Peter Griffin: “9/11 changed everything, Brian.
 It changed EVERYTHING” Yes, even the sky is changed, it is now destroyed by terrorists.
-Here’s some nice comments from locals I’ve found on the internets.
+Here are some nice comments from the locals I’ve found on the internets.

 “Why does Boston have all these modern international style monuments? that thing won’t last 30 years” -nonumental art

 “It took seven years to build that?
 I can see why it’s taking so long for the Ground Zero projects to be built.” -Snoopy

 “Follow the twisting flight paths?
 Tacky who wants to do that.
 Its a memorial not a reenactment” -Reflect

 “This looks EXACTLY like Boston’s Holocaust memorial.
 Do they order these from a IKEA catalog?” -Gregoire